| | | | | | | | | | |

 Asian Noodle Salad

-I was craving a light but tasty side dish so I decided to try a cold Asian noodle salad.
-I really love the flavors and textures of this dish.
-The vegetables and peanuts gave it a nice crunch while the noodles were soft and chewy.
-This was a perfect salad for a hot day!
-The kids couldn’t get enough and neither could my husband.
+I was craving a light but tasty side dish to pair with some chicken and scallion skewers so I made this easy cold Asian noodle salad recipe.
+I loved the flavors and textures of this dish, and the vegetables and peanuts gave it a nice crunch while the noodles were soft and chewy.
+This was a perfect salad for a hot day and the kids couldn’t get enough and neither could my husband.

 Dressing: